jmorris38/Module-18-Social-Network-API-Express-MongoDB/README.md

 A Social-Network API built using Express.js &amp; MongoDB

 ## Description
-This is an blogging website based on Node and Express.js API and configured with Sequelize to interact with a MySQL database.
+This is an social networking application based on Node and Express.js API and configured with mongoose to interact with a MongoDB database.

 ## Walkthrough Video Link
 [Walkthrough]()